his motto (Una Storia Italiana) adorns the fuel tank of most of the later models of the beautiful Moto Guzzi motorbikes.

 Thanks to this green monster, the evenings soon went over into nights, full of hot whispers, innuendos, stolen kisses, more or less heavy petting and sometimes more…

-While that is undeniably true for my appearance (I’ve lost most of my hair, have to wear multi-focal glasses, I’m not muscular and slender as when I was 20 or 30), I still remain a dreamer and essentially a boy still in love with motorcycles, not as such, but with the memory of what they had meant for him before.
+While that is undeniably true for my appearance (I’ve lost most of my hair, have to wear multi-focal glasses, I’m not muscular and slender as when I was 20, 30 or even 40), I still remain a dreamer and essentially a boy still in love with motorcycles, not as such, but with the memory of what they had meant for him before.

 And that is probably the reason why I eventually decided to go back to the first love and finally buy a motorbike.
 All around me, guys with grey hair, a pouch and a midlife crisis were buying Harleys, BMWs and Ducati’s in droves and the faster and bigger, the better.

 I never considered my decision as one dictated by the midlife crisis.
 I never felt any of the urges associated with it, nor I felt trapped or cheated by life itself.
-I have always been and still am a slightly grumpy but otherwise perfectly happy person (an old acquaintance of my mother’s, a poet and philosopher, once said to me that she envied me because I was always “such a serene person”).
+I have always been, and still am, a slightly grumpy but otherwise perfectly happy person (an old acquaintance of my mother’s, who was a celebrated poet and philosopher, once said to me that she liked me so much and quite envied me because I was always “such a serene person”).
 The main factors driving the choice and its timing were actually more economical than anything else.

 Eventually I got enough money to buy a motorbike on the side (a car has been always priority and necessity number one, since my wife would never put her lovely tush on a motorbike and I still have to go to work when it’s raining, snowing or freezing) and to pay for the expensive lessons and license (since my Italian “A” license had been automatically revoked the very moment I moved to the Netherlands.
 Maybe they knew how we earned those licenses in the first place…).